12 Tips to Get Rid of Smelly Sink Drain Odours

 6. Use Bleach

-Sometimes, odours require stronger solutions, especially if mould is present.
+Sometimes, stinky drain odours require stronger solutions, especially if mould is present.
 Be sure to be cautious when using bleach, and do not combine it with other chemicals:

-• Mix 1 tbsp of bleach with 1 L of water
+- Mix 1 tablespoon of bleach with 1 litre of water.

 7. Install a Drain Screen

-• Purchasing a drain screen (found at most Canadian hardware stores) is a proactive measure that can prevent many common plumbing issues
+Purchasing a drain screen (found at most Canadian hardware stores) is a proactive measure that can prevent many common plumbing issues.
+While this isn’t a solution for a drain that currently stinks, it’s a great way to prevent not only smells but food and hair that can clog your pipes.

 8. Try a Drain Snake